DrewGregorySMU/skills-introduction-to-github/PROFILE.md

 Welcome to my Github profile!
-My name is Drew Gregory.
+My name is Drew Gregory I am from SMU.